Infoland/iProva-REST-API-examples/Documentation/ChangeLogs/BreakingChanges.md

 - Removed `POST list_items` => no replacement, because assesed not to be used outside Zenya.

-These routes have been changed in V4 after being deprecated since 7.5.0.
-These have been used outside of Zenya
+These routes have been removed in V4 after being deprecated since 7.2.0.
+These have been used outside of Zenya.
 - `ANY users`
 - `ANY user_groups`